linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Mathematical prototype

-Its mathematical prototype is the "water in/out of a pool" problem in elementary school mathematics.
+Its mathematical prototype is the simple, classic, vivid, and widely used in social production practice, elementary school mathematics "water input/output of the pool".

 When we increase the number of pools and water pipes, the combination of different types of liquids, the time and speed of input and output, and other factors in this mathematical problem.
 It forms a warehouse/workshop model in the form of a dynamic tree Gantt chart.
 It should be the IT architecture with the simplest and most vivid mathematical prototype.

+My theory rebuilt the theoretical foundation of the IT industry, It makes the computer theory system fully & perfectly related to mathematics in a simple and unified way: from hardware integrated circuits and computer architecture, to software programming methodology, architecture, programming language and so on.
+It solve the most fundamental and core major problems in the IT industry:
+The foundation and core of the theory lack mathematical support.

 ![math_pool.jpg](./doc/image/math_pool.jpg)